Junior Reflections Week 16 January 2026

 Dear parents,

 Well, what a start to the week!
 Monday was filled with budding poets who transformed the chapel with their prose and verse, all recited perfectly, with emotion and flair.
 I had the pleasure of being one of the judges, and it was truly difficult to choose just three from each category as every pupil performed so confidently.
 A huge well done to our finalists: Emmy S, Charlie F, Bel G and Livvy H in the freestyle category, and Rafe, Jenny and Niyati in the classic group.
 It was a wonderful event – congratulations to all the 62 pupils who performed it really was a great start to my week.
 A special thank you to our musicians: Simon and Taylor and to Alex and Alicia who stepped in at the last moment.
 Alex told me later that his legs were like jelly; this was his first time playing in front of an audience!
-You can see the morning’s performances here on our internal viewing platform – this link is for your viewing only and should not be shared.
+You’ll receive links on Monday so that you can watch their performances.

 I also enjoyed a particularly lovely afternoon in pre prep.
 I popped into Reception during a mindfulness session where pupils could enjoy a hand massage, lemon or cucumber water, storytelling, music and colouring.
 I must admit, I probably spent far too long visiting Reception that day!
 I then moved on to a paper aeroplane making competition with Oscar in Year 1.
 Sadly, I was not the winner, but I was hugely impressed by Oscar’s generous offer of help when my plane crashed and burned.